- "Crisis communication" is a term that describes a plan companies create to ensure effective communication during a crisis.

-Although you can prepare for some crises, like mass layoffs, many times, it's hard to anticipate a crisis.
+Although you can prepare for some crises, like mass layoffs, it's often hard to anticipate a crisis.
 That said, you can always prepare for how you will communicate information about the crisis to your internal and external stakeholders.

-As you continue to train your internal communications team, determine how you will communicate before, during, and after a crisis.
-In your crisis communications plan, be sure to account for all stakeholders: employees, employee families, competitors, customers, partners and/or news media.
+As you continue to train your internal communications team, determine how you will communicate before, during and after a crisis.
+In your crisis communications plan, be sure to account for all stakeholders: employees, employees' families, competitors, customers, partners and news media.
 Depending on the nature of the crisis, some (or all) of these stakeholders may require timely and accurate information at every stage of the process.

-Here are eight tips you can follow to handle crisis communications in the workplace.
+Here are eight tips to handle crisis communications in the workplace.

-Employees are not only affected by crises, often times, they are also the people responsible for managing through crises or picking up the pieces.
-One study reports that employees react to crises in a variety of ways from panicked and insecure to betrayed and frustrated.
+Employees are not only affected by crises; oftentimes, they are also the people responsible for picking up the pieces.
+One study reports that employees react to crises in a variety of ways, from panicked and insecure to betrayed and frustrated.
 As a result, some employees lose motivation, others leave the organization, and many need more information.
 Before a crisis occurs, ensure that every employee is familiar with company policies and procedures.

 2. Identify your crisis communications team.

-Designate a team of senior executives and be sure to include public relations and legal experts.
-If you're a smaller organization, or otherwise do not have the expertise in-house, you may choose to work with an agency or independent consultant that specializes in crisis communications.
-Regardless of your structure, identify and/or appoint a crisis communications team.
+Designate a team of senior executives, making sure to include public relations and legal experts.
+If you are a smaller organization or do not have this in-house expertise, you may choose to work with an agency or independent consultant that specializes in crisis communications.
+Regardless of your structure, identify and appoint a crisis communications team.

 3. Train your crisis communications team.

 While all employees should understand company policies and procedures, key leaders and communicators need to know exactly how to respond.
-One of the most effective ways to prepare for crises is by learning from others.
+One of the most effective ways to prepare for crises is learning from others.
 You can do this by developing case studies based on recent events.
-Ask your crisis management team to play through "What if it was us?" scenarios.
+Ask your crisis management team to play through "what if it was us?" scenarios.
 It's also important to train any potential spokespeople.
-Even a strong public speaker needs to receive training on how to communicate with the press and how to preserve the organization during a crisis.
+Even a strong public speaker needs to receive training on how to communicate with the press and preserve the organization's brand image during a crisis.